Kamaret Camera

 In the 1893 Blair managed to persuade business man and millionaire Darius Goff into becoming the major shareholder of the Blair Camera Company.
 The financial backing this provided allowed Blair to go on to design and launch other cameras, but also to start up a company in England to address the European market, following the same expansion pattern as Eastman Kodak.
 Samuel Turner left Blair's employ to form the Boston Camera Manufacturing Company, making cameras for Blair to sell through his European business based in London.
 One of the significant cameras that was to be produced by Turner in this period was the Bulls-Eye box camera that incorporated an innovative (and patented) red window in the rear of the camera, through which frame numbers could be seen on the paper backing on the rollfilm.

 While a number of different cameras were produced in this period (consider the '95 Hawk-Eye or the Folding 5 x 7 Hawk-Eye), the Blair Camera Company went from profit to loss in the period between 1892 and 1894 [13, p277], influenced partly by the economic climate at the time but also seriously hampered by the various law suits with Eastman, including an injunction against the manufacture of the Kamaret.
 Blair's relationship with the board under Goff also soured.
-Things came to a head in 1895 when Blair left the company and sailed for England where he continued to sell cameras made by Boston Camera Manufacturing Company.
+Things came to a head in 1895 when Blair left the company and sailed for England where he continued to sell cameras made by the Boston Camera Manufacturing Company.

 In 1895, George Eastman bought out Turner in order to take control of his daylight-loading patent, although he was unable to get hold of patents for the rollfilm in front of the focal plane (patented by David Houston), the system used in the Kamerat, due to contractual complications arising from the way these had been licensed to Turner [14].
 The sale of the Boston Camera Manufacturing Company to Eastman Kodak meant that Blair lost his supplier of cameras.
-In 1895, Blair returned to the USA and started up The American Camera Manufacturing Company, making cameras such as the Buckeye. as well as other goods including film in order to supply to his European business.
+In 1895, Blair returned to the USA and started up The American Camera Manufacturing Company, making cameras such as the Buckeye as well as other goods including film in order to supply to his European business.

 In 1897, George Eastman agreed to buy the original Blair Camera Company from Goff who by then was making losses on his original investment, but Eastman also bought The American Camera Mfg Co from Blair.
 In purchasing both companies, Eastman Kodak secured a number of important patents, including the Houston patents and another held by the Blair Camera Company for a film with perforations that operated the film counter.
 Acquiring both companies very likely avoided significant ongoing legal costs arising from the patent disputes between the companies.
 It also allowed Kodak to adopt the Bulls-Eye name (as used for the No 2 Bulls-Eye Kodak) and the Hawk-Eye name, which was adopted across a variety of folding and box cameras such as the No 2A Folding Rainbow Hawk-Eye camera.